-HIST 21793 American Biography
+American Biography HIST

 Studies of the lives of eminent Americans and their contributions to the intellectual, social, and political development of the United States.
 Prerequisite: Three hours of history or consent of the instructor.
+(On demand.)

-HIST 21893 American Minorities
+American Minorities HIST 21893

 A survey course involving the study of several minority groups in American society from colonial times to the present.
-The major emphasis will be on African-Americans and Native Americans.
+The major emphasis will be on African Americans and Native Americans.
 The course will also examine the contributions of Oriental and Hispanic minorities to the development of American culture.